openpracticelibrary/openpracticelibrary/src/pages/practice/crazy-8s.md

   1. Give each participant a single sheet of printer paper and a sharpie

-  2. Have participants fold in half 3 times their paper to get eight sections (it should look like the paper in the header image for this post)
+  2. Have participants fold their sheet of paper in half 3 times, to make eight sections.
+Look at the image to get an idea of how that works.

   3. Set the timer for eight minutes (1 min per section to sketch an idea)

-  4. Each team member sketches 8 variations of the same ide or 8 different ideas
+  4. Each team member sketches 8 variations of the same idea or 8 different ideas

   5. When the timer goes off, put your pens down